altayer-digital/ATGValidator/README.md

 ```
 pod 'ATGValidator', '~> 1.0'
 ```

-## Due Credits

-When we were faced with the task of finding a good validation framework to be used in our apps, we went through the exploration stage to find available opensource libraries, and finally came up with the best one available for the job.
-If you were in the same situation, you must know which one it is.
-It's none other than the amazing [Validator](https://github.com/adamwaite/Validator) framework written by [Adam Waite](https://github.com/adamwaite).
-If you haven't seen it already, please head over to that repo and take a look.

-[Validator](https://github.com/adamwaite/Validator) is a well written framework and it was a great pleasure working with it, until we hit on a road block.
-Form validation.!
-[Validator](https://github.com/adamwaite/Validator) uses generics extensively and is the backbone of how the framework works.
-But there was a down-side for that use.
-It's impossible to club together various ui elements and get a unified result for the validations from them.

-So we started writing a framework with protocols as it's backbone, and to use form validation as the main goal we wanted to achieve.
-And here is the result, ATGValidator.
-Please note that the core concepts are heavily influenced by [Validator](https://github.com/adamwaite/Validator) framework, and we want to give the due credit to [Adam Waite](https://github.com/adamwaite) for the excellent work he has done.

 ## Usage
 First step to add validation is to set the validation rules on the ui element.
 Any UI element conforming to `ValidatableInterface` accepts an array of rules.
 ```swift